awsdocs/aws-sam-developer-guide/doc_source/sam-resource-statemachine.md

  `DefinitionUri`   <a name="sam-statemachine-definitionuri"></a>
 The Amazon S3 URI or local file path of the state machine definition written in [Amazon States Language](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-amazon-states-language.html)\.
 If a local file path is provided, the template must go through the workflow that includes the `sam deploy` or `sam package` command, in order for the definition to be transformed properly\.
+To do this, you must use version 0\.52\.0 or later of the AWS SAM CLI\.
 One of `Definition` or `DefinitionUri` must be provided\.
 *Type*: String \| [S3Location](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-stepfunctions-statemachine.html#cfn-stepfunctions-statemachine-definitions3location)
 *Required*: Conditional